Optimuspime123/ch.at/README.md

 - ~1,100 lines of Go, one external dependency
 - Single static binary
 - No accounts, no logs, no tracking
-- Suckless-style configuration (edit source)
+- Configuration through source code (edit and recompile)

 ## Privacy

-We take a "can't be evil" approach:
+Privacy by design:

 - No authentication or user tracking
 - No server-side conversation storage